SWEN90009-2024/SC-BlueRing/README.md

   - `high fidelity/` - Contains high-fidelity prototypes, including detailed screens and source files that closely resemble the final product.

 - `tests/` - Houses user and system tests that are crucial for ensuring the reliability and functionality of the SCAP.
-  - `low fidelity/` - Includes low-fidelity usability test videos, notes, feedbacks and futuren actions.
+  - `low fidelity/` - Includes low-fidelity usability test videos, notes, feedbacks from client and action plan to address comments/issues as part of the high fidelity prototype.
   - `high fidelity/` - Contains high-fidelity usability test related files.

 - `ui/` - Stores all graphical elements used in the prototypes, including icons, fonts, backgrounds, and other UI components.
 These assets are crucial for the design phase of the SCAP.